critical thinking - covid 19 - what (may) work & why

 Up until now, there were batches of the test for this that were failing three out of four tests.

-That the actual reagents in the test itself was no good.
+The actual reagents in the test itself was no good.

-I understand that's been corrected that those batches have been, you know, uh used up or or whatever, but it still takes two tests to confirm that you're free of the virus, okay, because the first test could be a false negative, and the second test they give you uh could also be a false negative, but it's statistically less likely.
+Because the first test could be a false negative, and the second test they give you could also be a false negative, but it's statistically less likely.

-And for sure, if they do another third one and it's it's negative, then they can say you don't have the virus.
+And for sure, if they do another third one and it's negative, then they can say you don't have the virus.

 But what they're doing is they're also finding false positives.

-When they just had a test that said yes, and then two or three days later, they had another test, and it said no, and so they were released from quarantine after having been there with people with coronavirus for two or three days.
+When they just had a test that said yes, and then two or three days later, they had another test and it said no.

-So now we're seeing the impact of this um spread in areas like outside of China, and it's uh the cruise ship is the largest um containment area, but now we know it's in the prisons and in the health system in England.
+And the cruise ship is the largest containment area, but now we know it's in the prisons and in the health system in England.

-The reason that this is so key is because a lot of those people out of Wuhan flew back to Africa because they're living in cities in Africa, and out of that three point three to five million people, we don't know how many hundreds of thousands may have been in China for the holiday with the intent of going back.
+And out of that 3 to 5 million people, we don't know how many hundreds of thousands may have been in China for the holiday with the intent of going back.

-Many of them couldn't go back because they got trapped in in Wuhan, uh, but also many of them did get out ahead of time and also have been exposed.
+But also many of them did get out ahead of time and also have been exposed.

 Because when the Chinese go back to those cities in Africa, they stay reasonably isolated in those cities.